xrenaa/CS231n-A1-and-extra/README.md

 Other optimization methods?(e.g. Adam)
 Cool visualization(e.g. Features)
 Other kind of loss(e.g. CrossEntropy)
 I implement ADAM on the 2 layer NN in features.ipynb.
+In addition, I complete all the inline question.